bvbohnen/X4_Customizer/Documentation.md

       - Defaults to 'current'.

+  * Print_Ship_Speeds

+    Prints out speeds of various ships, under given engine assumptions, to the plugin log.

+    * use_arg_engine
+      - Bool, if True then Argon engines will be assumed for all ships instead of their faction engines.
+    * use_split_engine
+      - Bool, if True then Split engines will be assumed.
+      - This will tend to give high estimates for ship speeds, eg. mk4 engines.

   * Print_Ship_Stats

     Gather up all ship statistics, and print them out.
 This is a convenience wrapper around Print_Object_Stats, filling in the category and a default file name.